Abi-Rai/TicTacToeConsoleGame/README.md

 On the first prompt user can either elect to start game with the default settings or change the settings.

-You can take turns playing both players moves if you feel adventerous or select to play against a ~~an AI~~ Computer. **N.B.** Not much of an AI, it simply selects a `Random` cell from the remaining available cells.
+You can take turns playing both players moves if you feel adventerous or select to play against a ~~an AI~~ Computer.
+Not much of an AI atm, it simply selects a `Random` cell from the remaining available cells.

 ### Benchmarking to choose Data Structure.

 For Tic-Tac-Toe, which only requires 9 cells to store the game boards' state, a simple array `char[] Board = new char[9]` should suffice.
-However, I wanted to test how the other data structures would perform.
+However, I wanted to test how the other data structures/collections would perform.

 * Single-dimensional array `char[]`
 * Multi-Dimensional array `char[,]`